COBALT AND CHROMIUM POISONING

 What Should I Do If I Have Elevated Metal Levels?

-See your orthopedic surgeon and internist.
+See your orthopedic surgeon and primary care physician.
 If your concentration of cobalt and chromium remains above a safe level, your doctor will likely recommend a MARS MRI and/or ultrasound and more testing.

-You can contact our law firm for a case evaluation immediately because there is a time limit to file a claim.
-Please contact us by filling out our contact us for or call us toll free at 888-952-5242.
+You should contact our attorneys for a case evaluation immediately because there is a time limit to file a claim.
+Please fill out the contact form below or call us toll free at 888-952-5242.